Sprinting-Software/Sprinting-Ways/README.md

 | Continual improvements          | One-off delivery               |
 | Evolving customer needs         | Fixed requirements             |

+|

 ## Project management principles

-About this document

-This document describes the core project management principles and practices.
+This section describes the project management principles and practices.
 The primary target audience is project leads (agile project managers) but developers and stakeholders may find it valuable as well.

 This document is mostly relevant when we are dealing with project-mode of working, not product-mode, see the previous section to understand the difference.

 ## Motivation

 Project management is the discipline by which we ensure delivery of a project.
-A project in our context will be defined to be any undertaking carried out collaboratively by multiple individuals carefully planned to achieve a particular aim.
+A project in our context will be defined to be any undertaking carried out collaboratively by multiple people carefully planned to achieve a particular aim.
 A project will have a scope, a budget and a deadline.
 The individuals involved may be organized in a single team or multiple teams.

 As reliability is a key objective for us, the project management discipline should be mastered by all project leads.